slinGitHub/CheckInsetWeb/index.md

 ### CheckInset Usage
 1. Add multiple pictures from all your catheter positions
-2. Add your present catheter positions and edit application date
+2. Add your present catheter positions and edit settings of current position

 ### CheckInset Features
 - Add your own pictures from your catheter positions